kunhwiko/concepts/Go/lang-golang.md

 y := [5]int{4, 5, 6, 7, 8}
 z := [5][5]int{}

-// Slices (ArrayList)
+// Slices
 var x []int
 y := []int{4, 5, 6, 7, 8}
 z := [][]int{{1,2,3,4}, {5,6,7,8}}

 // Slices with Make Function

 // if a slice is full, append operations copy existing elements to a larger slice
 // as this takes O(n) time, we can specify the capacity beforehand

 x := make([]int, 10, 100)
 y := [][]int{x, x}